Paper Wasps in New Hampshire — ID, Sting, Nest & Removal

 Paper wasps in southern and central New Hampshire

 Both the native northern paper wasp and the invasive European paper wasp are well established across southern and central New Hampshire — in Manchester, Nashua, Concord, Derry, Bedford, Salem, Hudson, and the surrounding Rockingham, Hillsborough, Merrimack, and Strafford county area.
-The native species is the paper wasp UNH Extension describes as 'a common New Hampshire species'; the European paper wasp has been spreading throughout the Northeast since its accidental introduction near Boston in 1978 and is now MEDIUM-to-HIGH prevalence in the state and increasing.
+The native species is the paper wasp UNH Extension describes as 'a common New Hampshire species'; the European paper wasp has been spreading through the Northeast since its accidental introduction near Boston in 1978 and is now established in the state.
 Penn State Extension documents that in Michigan, European paper wasps have completely replaced northern paper wasps in some areas, and the same competitive pressure is evident in parts of New England.
 The NH colony calendar is governed by temperature and frost.
 Overwintered foundresses emerge once air temperatures exceed roughly 50°F — in southern NH that typically means late April through May.
 The colony expands through June and July, reaches peak size and defensiveness in August and early September (when cookout season and nest size overlap most dangerously), and collapses at the first hard frost.
 For Manchester and the southern tier of Anchor's service area, that first hard frost falls around October 19 (50% probability) or October 29 (80%), per NOAA 1991–2020 normals — roughly two to three weeks later than Concord or Keene.
 Manchester-area homeowners can realistically expect active paper-wasp colonies into late October.
 Foundresses overwinter in sheltered spots — inside wall voids, attics, behind siding and shutters, and under loose bark — which is why sluggish wasps appear indoors on warm fall days.
 Nests are NOT reused; every spring starts fresh with a single overwintered queen.

 Species present in NH